outlearn-content/angular/sections/step_02.md

 Angular developers prefer the syntax of Jasmine's Behavior-driven Development  (BDD) framework when writing tests.
 Although Angular does not require you to use Jasmine, we wrote all of the tests in this tutorial in Jasmine v1.3.
-You can learn about Jasmine on the [Jasmine home page][jasmine] and at the [Jasmine docs][jasmine-docs].
+You can learn about Jasmine on the Jasmine home page and at the Jasmine docs.

-The angular-seed project is pre-configured to run unit tests using [Karma][karma] but you will need to ensure that Karma and its necessary plugins are installed.
+The angular-seed project is pre-configured to run unit tests using Karma but you will need to ensure that Karma and its necessary plugins are installed.
 You can do this by running `npm install`.